marcusoftnet/marcusoftnet.github.io/_posts/2014-01-27-on-lead-time-important-projects-and.md

 How we work

-### <span style="font-size: small;"><span style="font-weight: normal;">What ends up happening is not very hard to figure out. </span></span>
+### <span style="font-size: small;"><span style="font-weight: normal;">What ends up happening is not very hard to figure out.

 ### <span style="font-size: small;"><span style="font-weight: normal;">Person A start to work and then hand stuff over to the next person.
-Person B in turn doesn't have time right now... so after a day or two (or hour or two, take your pick), picks the task up and ... realize that he didn't really understand where A left off, so an email is sent (urgent email) to clarify the situation. </span></span>
+Person B in turn doesn't have time right now... so after a day or two (or hour or two, take your pick), picks the task up and ... realize that he didn't really understand where A left off, so an email is sent (urgent email) to clarify the situation.

 ### <span style="font-size: small;"><span style="font-weight: normal;">Sadly the A is involved in other things and after a day can explain what he meant and send a more comprehensive answer to B. Now B understands but ... has an important conference the rest of the week.
-But on Monday B can give answers and now can send it on to C. </span></span>
+But on Monday B can give answers and now can send it on to C.

 ### <span style="font-size: small;"><span style="font-weight: normal;">C has been wondering what's taken so long.
 As C reads the proposed actions, he realizes that A and B is focusing on the wrong things.
 Why wasn't C involved earlier, C thinks angrily.
 And sends a quite angry email to both A and B: "we should meet and discuss this!
 My next week is pretty busy but after that..."
-C sends the email and then storm past A and B's desks on his way for a coffee.</span></span>
+C sends the email and then storm past A and B's desks on his way for a coffee.

 <div>

 <span style="font-size: small;">Actually, just writing that made me
 angry.
 It's just stupid, don't you agree?
 But still this is how many discussions and decision making processes are run.
-Both in Swedish and Indonesian companies I've worked for.</span>
+Both in Swedish and Indonesian companies I've worked for.

 </div>